When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Introduction

-A natural question that arises is whether the first variant of the Black Hole Search (BHS) problem is solvable in dynamic graphs.
-The answer is negative: since an edge leading to node $v_{BH}$ may not be present in every round $r \geq 0$, it is impossible to guarantee the identification of all such edges.
-Consequently, only the second variant of the BHS problem remains meaningful in dynamic graphs.
-This is the variant addressed in existing literature in dynamic graphs \cite{Adri_tori, BHS_gen}.
-While several results have been established for restricted classes of dynamic graphs, only one study considers the case of \emph{general dynamic graphs} \cite{BHS_gen}.
-In that work, it is ensured that at least one agent reaches a neighbor of $v_{BH}$ and identifies a port leading to $v_{BH}$.
-In this paper, we study the following problem. \begin{definition} A black hole is said to be found if at least one agent reaches a neighbour of \( v_{BH} \), say $v$, and identifies a port $p$ from node $v$ that leads to $v_{BH}$. \end{definition}
+Recently, researchers have begun to investigate fundamental distributed problems such as exploration \cite{Nicolo_21}, dispersion \cite{dynamic_dispersion}, and gathering \cite{LunaTCS2020} in \emph{dynamic graphs}, which more accurately model networks whose connectivity changes over time.
+In the synchronous setting, time is divided into discrete rounds, and a dynamic graph $\mathcal{G}$ is represented as a sequence of static graphs $\mathcal{G}_0, \mathcal{G}_1, \mathcal{G}_2, \ldots$, where $\mathcal{G}_r$ denotes the network at round $r$.
+This evolving representation is referred to as a \emph{time-evolving} or \emph{dynamic} graph.
+A natural question is whether the first variant of the BHS problem remains solvable in dynamic graphs.
+The answer is negative: since an edge leading to $v_{BH}$ may not appear in every round $r \ge 0$, it is impossible to guarantee identification of all such edges.
+Therefore, only the second variant of the BHS problem remains meaningful in dynamic settings.
+This variant has been considered in previous work on dynamic graphs \cite{Luna_2025, bhattacharya_2023,Adri_tori, BHS_gen}.
+While several results are known for restricted classes of dynamic graphs, only two works address the case of \emph{general} dynamic graphs \cite{BHS_gen,Tanvir_Scat}.
+In that work, it is ensured that at least one agent reaches a neighbor of $v_{BH}$ and identifies a port leading to it.